Summary and Aggregation

 How It Works

-The aggregation system adds a summary field to any ViewConnection query.
+The summary feature adds a summary field to any ViewConnection query.
 This field returns calculated metrics and dimensional groupings separately from the main edges data, allowing you to:

 1. Get aggregated results without fetching individual items